The Christian Business ReviewPurpose

 The Christian Business Review

-), an online journal published by the Center for Christianity in Business, Dunham College of Business, Houston Baptist University, was created to address the need for a forum where Christian academics and business professionals can exchange the best ideas for integrating Biblical principles in business as a way of life.
+), an academic journal published by the Center for Christianity in Business, Dunham College of Business, Houston Baptist University, was created to address the need for a forum where Christian academics and business professionals can exchange the best ideas for integrating Biblical principles in business as a way of life.
 It is also a forum where they can offer insights on current events and practices that shape the operation of business as a divine enterprise.
 The publication is grounded in the belief that “[a]ll Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Tim.
 3:16-17).

 is concerned with both academic and business communities and views them as complementary to the mission of building a distinctively Christian worldview for business.
 To that end, the CBR